 Fragrance Composition:

 So what does it smell like?
 It is classified as a floral chypre fragrance for women with a dominating rose facet.
-In a vintage publication, it was described as "fresh, light and subtle" and "young" for "teenagers."
-If she's a brunette, this is the perfume for her.
-It is spicy, light and subtle, a perfect blend for daytime wear.

 • Middle notes: jasmine, Bulgarian rose, Bourbon Island ylang ylang, lilac, carnation